cnelson20/cx16os/docs/system_hooks.md

 - r0 holds the address of the same data ringbuffer
 - r1 holds the address where to hold the hook's buffer information in the calling process' bank (see [above](#buffer-information-pointers))

-Sets up general hook # .A based on the provided arguments
+Return values:
-Returns size of buffer in .AX, 0 on failure (hook already in use)
+- .AX = size of buffer, 0 on failure (hook already in use)

 ---

 ### release_general_hook
 Call Address: $9D7E

+Releases the calling process' lock on hook # .A, if it has one

 Arguments:
 - .A holds the hook # to release

-Releases the calling process' lock on hook # .A, if it has one
+Return values:
-Returns 0 on success, non-zero on failure in .A
+- .A = 0 on success, non-zero on failure

 ---

 ### get_general_hook_info
 Call Address: $9D81

+Retrieve info on whether a hook is active, and what process has a lock on it

 Arguments:
 - .A holds the hook # to get information about

-Returns whether a hook is active, and what process has a lock on it
+Return values:
-.A contains the pid of the process with the lock, or 0 if no process has one
+- .A = the pid of the process with the lock, or 0 if no process has one

 ---

 ### send_message_general_hook
 Call Address: $9D84

+Sends a message through one of the general hooks

 Arguments:
 - .X holds the hook # to send a message to
 - .A holds the message length
 - r0 holds a pointer to the message
 - r1.L holds the bank of the message (0 means the message is in the caller's own bank)

+Return values:
-Returns 0 on success, non-zero on failure in .A
+- .A = 0 on success, non-zero on failure

 ---

 ### send_byte_chrout_hook
 Call Address: $9D87

+Send a byte directly to the chrout hook.
+Fails if hook is not in use.

 Arguments:
 - .A holds the byte to send

+Return values:
+- .A is preserved
-Preserves .A, returns 0 on success, non-zero on failure in .X
+- .X = 0 on success, non-zero on failure

 ---

 ### mark_last_hook_message_received
 Call Address: $9D90

+If the calling process has a lock on hook .A, increment that hook's start_offset to point to the next message

 Arguments:
 - .A holds the bank number to affect

-If the calling process has a lock on hook .A, increment that hook's start_offset to point to the next message
+Return values:
-Returns 0 on success, non-zero on failure in .A
+- .A = 0 on success, non-zero on failure

 ---

 ### lock_vera_regs
 Call Address: $9D93

+If there is no existing lock on VERA registers, the calling process gets the trust-based lock on VERA's register set.
+The OS will preserve VERA's address registers when context switching.

 Arguments:
 - None

-If there is no existing lock on VERA registers, the calling process gets the hook to VERA's register set.
-The OS will preserve VERA's address registers when context switching.
+Return values:
-Returns 0 on success, non-zero on failure to obtain the hook in .A
+- .A = 0 on success, non-zero on failure

 ---

 ### unlock_vera_regs
 Call Address: $9D96

+Releases the calling process' lock on VERA, if it has the lock

 Arguments:
 - None

+Return values:
-Releases the calling process' hook on VERA, if it has the hook Returns 0 on success (if the process had the hook), non-zero on failure in .A
+- .A = 0 on success (if the process had the lock), non-zero on failure